digitalinteraction/ttrpg-2023/index.md

 Participation itself will be possible in person only.
 When registering, you can express your interest to either be a TTRPG player or an audience member who actively watches the TTRPG unfold.
 The number of players will be limited to 5 (first come, first serve).
 The workshop will start with an introduction, involve some drawing activities, the TTRPG session and a closing discussion.
 Please note that workshop participants must also register for at least one day of the Mindtrek conference.

-Workshop participants will also receive a link (via email) to a Miro board one week before the workshop.
-There, they can already get to know each other and share their expectations for the workshop.
-The link to the Miro board will also be shared below.
+If your registration was successful, we will send you a confirmation email.
+One week before the workshop, we will also email all you the agenda and a link to a Miro board on which you can introduce yourself and share your expectations for the workshop.

 ## Workshop Registration Form and Miro Board

 [Click to open registration form](https://forms.office.com/e/cnVP2jidqG)

-Miro board: link to be shared soon

 ## Workshop Agenda